waterbycounty

 What's happening with rivers in Davie County right now?

-Davie County's primary USGS streamgage on the YADKIN RIVER is currently reading 1,080 cubic feet per second — 35% of the long-term mean of 3,054.9 cfs.
+Davie County's primary USGS streamgage on the YADKIN RIVER has a pipeline snapshot of 1,080 cubic feet per second — 35% of the long-term mean of 3,054.9 cfs.
 This is well below typical — often a signal of drought stress on source water.
-For genuine real-time data, visit waterdata.usgs.gov.
+For the latest gauge feed, visit waterdata.usgs.gov.

 How does Davie County water compare to the North Carolina average?